Matsilagi/WO3-Beta-Texturepack/README.md

 #### CREDITS

  Psygnosis Leeds for the original game, Sony and Studio Liverpool for the assets, XentaX community for the PBP and CMP scripts used to see the textures, and the creator of TIMViewer for the tool to see the textures.
- Me for digging the resources, figuring out the tools, finding the ISO and checking that it indeed had all the other ship textures and assets included.
+ Shara for the Concept Assegai skin (Originally made for Re-Volt) Me for digging the resources, figuring out the tools, finding the ISO and checking that it indeed had all the other ship textures and assets included, and also making the Concept Icaras skin.

  If you wanna read about what could possibly be different back then, check out my article on TCRF here: https://tcrf.net/Proto:Wip3out_(Wipeout_3)